localstack/docs/content/en/user-guide/tools/lambda-tools/debugging/index.md

 ![Run/Debug Configurations](inteliji-debugging-jvm-1.png)

-This shell script should simplify the process a bit since the debugger server is not immediately available (only once lambda container is up).
+This shell script should simplify the process a bit since the debugger server is not immediately available (only once Lambda container is up).

 Then create a new `Remote JVM Debug` configuration and use the script from above as a `Before launch` target:

 ![Run/Debug Configurations](inteliji-debugging-jvm-2.png)

-Now to debug your lambda function, simply click on the `Debug` icon with `Remote JVM on LS Debug` configuration selected, and then invoke your lambda function.
+Now to debug your Lambda function, simply click on the `Debug` icon with `Remote JVM on LS Debug` configuration selected, and then invoke your Lambda function.

+### Alternative setup for IntelliJ IDEA

+The debugger can also act as a server by changing the drop-down "Debugger mode" to "Listen to remote JVM".
+In this case you should not set `LAMBDA_DOCKER_FLAGS` since the port will be exposed on your host instead of the Lambda container.

+For the Lambda function you will have to adjust the environment variable to `"_JAVA_OPTIONS": "-Xshare:off -agentlib:jdwp=transport=dt_socket,server=n,address=172.17.0.1:5050,suspend=y,onuncaught=n"`.
+Notice the `address=172.17.0.1:5050`.
+Here we tell the Lambda function to connect to port 5050 on 172.17.0.1.
+When using Docker desktop you might have to set this to `address=host.docker.internal:5050` instead.

 ### Configuring Visual Studio Code for remote JVM debugging